czzarr/czzarr.github.com/source/_posts/2012-05-15-how-having-played-online-poker-helps-me-being-an-entrepreneur.markdown

 college/grad school, and won mid 6 figures in quite a short time starting from a free 50 bucks, rising pretty fast once I "got it".
-However I was never even close to a top player like Jungleman, Sauce123, TheAshman103, let alone legends such as durrrr or Phil Ivey.
+However I was never even close to a top player like Jungleman, Sauce123, TheAshman103, who made millions by the time they were 21, let alone legends such as durrrr or Phil Ivey.
 The highest I played good players was 1000nl, and I [bumhunted](http://www.kokev.in/2010/12/19/pokers-tragedy-of-the-commons-bumhunting/) up to 5knl with some drunken stunts higher (these didn't go too well).
 I quit